cms-opendata-analyses/HiggsExample20112012/README.md

       ```
       mkdir $CMSSW_BASE/Demo/DemoAnalyzer/datasets
       ```
     - The data conditions when the CMS detector was of high enough quality is stored in files of the json format.
 You can download the 2012 validation file from [http://opendata.web.cern.ch/record/1002], it should be copied to the `Demo/DemoAnalyzer/datasets` directory.
+In the same link there also are details on how the good-data selection is made.
       ```
       wget http://opendata.web.cern.ch/record/1002/files/Cert_190456-208686_8TeV_22Jan2013ReReco_Collisions12_JSON.txt $CMSSW_BASE/Demo/DemoAnalyzer/datasets/.
       ```